Last Updated on July 22, 2022

 If you placed an order for Valentine’s Day flowers online, you might have missed a disclaimer that says the site does not guarantee delivery on major holidays—including Valentine’s Day.
 The 1-800Flowers site, for example, … Source

 Most late floral delivery complaints can be traced back to two things – weather or heavy order volume.
-And no company who ships direct is immune.
+And no company that ships direct (Amazon & others) is immune.

-Amazon and others have experienced major delivery delays at Christmas, due to a last-minute crush of orders.
-Winter weather has also hampered delivery in much of the country at Valentine’s Day several times that I can recall.
+Amazon and others have experienced significant delivery delays at Christmas due to a last-minute crush of orders.

-If you’re not sure about how to find a local florist outside of your area, you can use the local florist search tool on our website, because it’s still going to be a while before flowers are delivered like this.
+If you’re not sure about how to find a local florist where your recipient lives, you can use the local florist search tool on our website.

 I wonder how they got that big, beautiful bouquet

 If so, sign up below.
 I’ll notify you whenever I post or update this site.

 Or, if your inbox is already overflowing with unread emails, why not keep up with me on social media.